Marleyedrg/ASCII_Cryptography/README.md

 # ASCII_Cryptography

-A cryptographic code without with the basics I already learned about JavaScript.
+A message encryptor with the basics I already learned about JavaScript.

 just simple encryption that converts your message to ASCII and then applies an expression.